 Browser size.
 You know what your site looks like to you; do you know what it looks like to your visitors?
 One of the many things to take into consideration is the size of the browsers your visitors are using.
 Websites can look completely different in different browser sizes.
 View Like Us and Google Browser Labswill show you how much of your site can be seen.

 What sizes do my visitors use?
 Check your analytics.
 In Google Analytics, you can do this by clicking Visitors>Screen Resolutions.
 Once you know your visitors’ most commonly used browser size, you can optimize your website for that size.
+At this point of the game you may as well update your site to be responsive.

 Contrasting Colors.
 Color choice is incredibly important, especially when deciding font colors vs. the site background.
 Just because you think light blue looks good on dark blue doesn’t mean your visitors will.
 As well, you need to remember that some people are color blind or may have other visual issues that affect their ability to read your site (like macular degeneration that makes it difficult to read light letters on a dark background).
 Your design colors need to meet accessibility guidelines for this.
 Check My Colours can help you find some potential issues in terms of color contrast, while VisCheck (a work in progress) can give you an idea of what your site would look like to those with color blindness.